VillageR88/cwrap-framework/README.md

-# CWrap
+# Candy Wrapper

-CWrap is a microframework for web developers and those learning web development.
+Candy Wrapper (CWrap) is a microframework for web developers and those learning web development.
 Its key features include:

 - 👶 Low entry level, making it accessible for beginners
 - ✨ Automatic CSS generation